rriver/gulp-basic/README.md

 - Process .scss files using gulp-ruby-sass and partials in `scss/components`
 - Adds browser prefixes using gulp-autoprefixer
-- Outputs source map file called maps/main.css.map using gulp-sourcemaps
+- Outputs source map file called maps/main.css.map using gulp-sourcemaps in css folder

 ### Command to run the task: